 Agnes died in 1969.
 Her will instructed that the Foundation benefit religious, charitable, scientific, literary and educational efforts within Minnesota.
 She cared deeply about the welfare of children and seniors, and that commitment continues today.

 Today, Agnes’ legacy lives on, thanks to her vision and compassion, and the ongoing commitment of her family.
 "For over four decades, we have worked to continue the legacy that Grandmother gave to her community and state.
-We hope that the foundation will continue to improve the lives of Minnesotans for many years to come," says Tim Ober, grandson and president of the Foundation.
+We hope that the Foundation will continue to improve the lives of Minnesotans for many years to come," says Tim Ober, grandson and former president of the Foundation.